“Customers are no longer buying products and services– they are buying experiences delivered via the products and services.” – Gregory Yankelovich

-On the other hand, when the sales reps were motivated to ask contextual questions, the second visits reduced by 30% and customers were more satisfied with the product.
-It goes on to prove how providing a better customer experience actually reduces operational expenses in the long-term and reduces customer dissatisfaction.
+On the other hand, when the sales reps were motivated to ask contextual questions, the second visits were reduced by 30% and customers were more satisfied with the product.
+It goes on to prove how providing a better customer experience actually reduces operational expenses in the long-term and decreases customer dissatisfaction.

 A good customer experience is all about reducing the element of unpleasant surprise in business transactions so that there are no recurring after-sales expenses or unpleasant customer grievances.